PluralKit/PluralKit/docs/3-api-documentation.md

 ### GET /m/\<id>
 Queries a member's information by its 5-character member ID.
 If the member does not exist, will return `404 Not Found`.
+If this member is marked private, and the request isn't authenticated with the member's system's token, some fields (currently only `description`) will contain `null` rather than the true value.

 #### Example request
     GET https://api.pluralkit.me/v1/m/qwert